sandeepmallina/Peer-tube/README.md

     video id ,comment id that particular user liked.
   + if we want the count the search for particular interaction id .for example like comment id,video id,tweet id
+## Comments model
+  + we need to lookup for the videos from the video collection
+  + we need to lookup for owner and owner details from users collection

 ## Playlist model
   + while getting the list of user playlists .we should use pagination